MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 ### Share things with nearby devices

-Share things with near by Windows 10 devices, including both PCs and other HoloLens 2 devices running HoloLens Insider builds 20279.1006+.
+Share things with near by Windows 10 devices, including both PCs and other HoloLens 2 devices.
 You can try it out in **Settings** -> **System** -> **Shared Experiences** to share files or URLs from a HoloLens to a PC.
 For more details read more about how to [Share things with nearby devices in Windows 10](https://support.microsoft.com/windows/share-things-with-nearby-devices-in-windows-10-0efbfe40-e3e2-581b-13f4-1a0e9936c2d9).

 This feature can be managed via [Connectivity/AllowConnectedDevices](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-connectivity#connectivity-allowconnecteddevices).